snovakovic/fast-sort/README.md

   // Sort array of objects by single object property sort(users).asc(u => u.firstName);

-  // If we are sorting by root object property we can use string shorthand (same output as above)
+  // For root object properties we can use string shorthand (same as example above) sort(users).asc('firstName');
-  // NOTE: string shorthand does not support nested object properties sort(users).asc('firstName');

-  // Sort by nested object property
+  // Sort by nested object properties
-  // NOTE: we can't use string shorthand for nested properties('address.city' is not valid syntax) sort(users).asc(u => u.address.city);
+  // NOTE: for nested object properties we can't use string shorthand('address.city' is not valid syntax). sort(users).asc(u => u.address.city);

   // Sort by multiple properties